 Another interesting characteristics of Vetiver is the high tolerance of a wide range of extreme soil conditions, such as high and low pH, high aluminum, high salinity, and high sodicity.
 Glasshouse and field experiments showed that Vetiver can grow well on the soils with pH ranging from 3.3 - 9.5 (Danh et al., 2009).
 Particularly, Vetiver showed excellent growth on old gold tailings (pH = 2.7) and bauxite mine tailings (pH = 12) in Northern Queensland, Australia (Danh et al., 2012).
 Vetiver can grow on the soils with aluminum saturation level (ASL) of 68-86%, however the grass did not survive at ASL of 90% with soil pH of 2 (Truong and Baker, 1997).
 The study in Vanuatu recently indicated that Vetiver can thrive on highly acidic soils with ASL of 87% (Truong, 1999).
-Vetiver can grow on saline soils with EC{se} up to 47.5 dS m-1, its salinity threshold is at $EC{se} = 8 \text{ dS m}^{-1}$ and soil EC{se} values of 20 dS m-1 reduce yield by 50%.
+Vetiver can grow on saline soils with ECse up to 47.5 dS m-1, its salinity threshold is at ECse = 8 dS m-1 and soil ECse values of 20 dS m-1 reduce yield by 50%.
+Vetiver grass was also demonstrated to be able to grow in seawater with salinity ranging from 0 - 19.64 dS m-1, equivalent to 0 - 11 % salt (Cuong et al., 2015).
 For this reason, Vetiver is classified to a group of highly salt tolerant crop and pasture species grown in Australia (Greenfield, 2002).
 In addition, the growth of Vetiver grass on the soil with exchangeable sodium percentage (ESP) up to 48% was not adversely affected (Bevan et al., 2000), while the value of ESP higher than 15% considered to be strongly sodic (Northcote and Skene, 1972).